Clanda2/BUS462Final/README.md

 **Pull Requests**

-Here are the steps to submit your contributions:
+steps to change code and merge files

 1) Fork the repository: Click the "Fork" button on the top right of the page to create your own copy of the repository
 2) Create a feature branch: Navigate to your fork and create a branch for your feature or fix.
 Name your branch something descriptive